 This evidence can be one of the most difficult for every Christian, including myself.
-As I shared in an article on faith earlier this Summer, your faith is developed via trials, tests, and temptations.
-I look back and remember everything God has brought me through since the stroke, but I struggle mightly at times in my own weakness.
+As I shared in an article on faith earlier this Summer, your faith develops via trials, tests, and temptations.
+I look back and remember everything God has brought me through since the stroke, but I struggle mightily at times in my weakness.

 The pain and trials I encounter send me into the arms of my Savior as I seek His comfort and wisdom.
 As your faith in Jesus continues to develop, you may never get the answers you seek, but God asks you to trust Him.
 Look at Abraham, the patriarch of God’s children.
 God instructed him to leave his family and move to a foreign land.
 Later, He then promised he and his wife, Sarah, a son when they were well past the years of having children.

 They both struggled as their faith was tested when they jumped ahead of God’s plan.
 There were consequences for that sin, but then years later, Abraham was willing to sacrifice his son Issac per God’s command.
 Then God stepped in and said to Abraham, ” Do not stretch out your hand against the lad, and do nothing to him, for now I know that you fear God, for you have not withheld your son, your only son from Me.”
 (Genesis 22:12)

 You may not understand what God is doing in your life at this very moment.
 However, I do know this; He is developing your faith as He prepares you for what lies ahead.
 The life of a devoted Christian is not an easy one, but it is the best life you can have when your sole purpose is to live for Him.
 He wants what is best for you, and He knows everything that lies in the path on your journey called life.

 And without faith it is impossible to believe Him, for he that comes to God must believe that He is, and that He is a rewarder to those that diligently seek Him.
 (Hebrews 11:6)